 Entitled people think they do or should own, control, or have access to what belongs to other people.
 Entitlement plus victimization is a particularly unpleasant combination.
 “Poor me!
 You should help/accommodate me because I’m a victim.
 Ooh, you didn’t help me enough!
 You’re a bad person!”

-- Beware of anyone demonstrating they feel entitled to your stuff, body, time, attention, love, etc. Rapists, abusers, context artists, and thieves feel entitled to take what they want.
+– Beware of anyone demonstrating they feel entitled to your stuff, body, time, attention, love, etc. Rapists, abusers, con artists, and thieves feel entitled to take what they want.
 Mooches, attention sluts, and professional victims feel entitled to your time, attention, and support.
 Strongly entitled people are nearly always bad news.
 The stronger their sense entitlement, the worse the problems they cause are likely to be.

 – Notice how the person treats other people.
 In particular, notice how much they actually notice other people as real, separate individuals apart from themselves.
 How kindly and appropriately do they treat others?
 To what degree do they notice and respond when other people give them feedback that what they’re doing is inappropriate or unwelcome?